-Goodwin’s CSR + ESG practice leaders Danielle Reyes and Carl Owens sat down with our client relations team to discuss why the work for clients across the practice is more important than ever and how it impacts our clients’ businesses and industries.
+Goodwin’s CSR + ESG practice leader Danielle Reyes sat down with our client relations team to discuss why the work for clients across the practice is more important than ever and how it impacts our clients’ businesses and industries.

 What made you decide to get involved and lead Goodwin’s CSR & ESG practice?

 Danielle: As a former in-house counsel, I had trouble getting outside counsel support for the CSR & ESG function that went beyond tax advice.
 Based on my own experience, I knew there were other clients of Goodwin’s that were looking for a more robust offering and I was confident that we could provide those services.

 Carl: I have always been interested in the intersection of law and policy with the human experience.
 I like that our CSR & ESG practice provides the chance to work on the most critical and cutting-edge issues related to how corporations work with their stakeholders.
 CSR & ESG really sits at the nexus of all of those things.

 What is particularly important about CSR + ESG at Goodwin?